 - Language policies for pluricentric languages.

-- Technological equipment for the development and preparation of pluricentric languages.
+- Technological equipment for the development of pluricentric languages.

 - Corpora construction for pluricentric languages.

 - Pluricentric languages and language education.

 - Cultural Events (Congress Audience)